Dayton, Ohio: Great Dayton Flood

-The war effort
+Contribution in World War Two

 Like other cities across the country, Dayton was heavily involved in the war effort during World War II.
 Several locations around the city hosted the Dayton Project, a branch of the larger Manhattan Project, to develop polonium triggers used in early atomic bombs.
-The war efforts led to a manufacturing boom throughout the city, including high demand for housing and other services.
+The war efforts led to a manufacturing boom throughout the city, including high-demand for housing and other services.
 At one point, emergency housing was put into place due to a housing shortage in the region, much of which is still in use today.

 Alan Turing is widely considered to be the father of theoretical computer science and artificial intelligence.
 He visited the National Cash Register (NCR) company in Dayton in December 1942.
 He was able to show that it was not necessary to build 336 Bombes, so the initial order was scaled down to 96 machines to decipher German Enigma-machine-encrypted secret messages during World War II.

 Post-war Dayton

 Between the 1940s and the 1970s, the city saw significant growth in suburban areas from population migration.
 Veterans were returning from military service in large numbers seeking industrial and manufacturing jobs, a part of the local industry that was expanding rapidly.
 Advancements in architecture also contributed to the suburban boom.
 New, modernized shopping centers and the Interstate Highway System allowed workers to commute greater distances and families to live further from the downtown area.
 More than 127,000 homes were built in Montgomery County during the 1950s.

 During this time, the city was the site of several race riots, including one in 1955 following the murder of Emmett Till, the 1966 Dayton race riot, two in 1967 (following a speech by civil rights activist H. Rap Brown and another following the police killing of an African American man), and one in 1968 as part of the nationwide King assassination riots.

 Since the 1980s, however, Dayton's population has declined, mainly due to the loss of manufacturing jobs and decentralization of metropolitan areas, as well as the national housing crisis that began in 2008.
 While much of the state has suffered for similar reasons, the impact on Dayton has been greater than most.
-Dayton had the third-greatest percentage loss of population in the state since the 1980s, behind Cleveland and Youngstown.
+By 2013, Dayton had the third-greatest percentage loss of population in the state since the 1980s, behind Cleveland and Youngstown.
 Despite this, Dayton has begun diversifying its workforce from manufacturing into other growing sectors such as healthcare and education.

 Peace accords

 In 1995, the Dayton Agreement, a peace accord between the parties to the hostilities of the conflict in Bosnia-Herzegovina and the former Yugoslavia, was negotiated at Wright-Patterson Air Force Base, near Fairborn, Ohio, from November 1 to 21.
+The agreement formally ended the conflict in the Republic of Bosnia and Herzegovina on December 14, 1995.

 Richard Holbrooke wrote about these events in his memoirs: